Self-referral testing is by appointment only and must be booked online; walk-up testing is not available.

 Test results are delivered within 24-48 hours through a secure, online account.

-For people who feel well and want to know if they recently had COVID-19.
+For people who want to know if they had an antibody response to their COVID-19 vaccination or if they have had a natural infection.
 This blood test does not require fasting or dietary restrictions.
-The COVID-19 IgG Antibody test is designed to detect IgG antibodies (also known as immunoglobulins).
+The COVID-19 Spike Protein IgG antibody test is designed to detect IgG antibodies (also known as immunoglobulins).
 Learn More

-Appointments for the COVID-19 IgG Antibody (Serology) Test require advanced payment of $89, which will not be billed to insurance.
+Appointments for the COVID-19 Spike Protein IgG antibody test require advanced payment of $89, which will not be billed to insurance.
 Payment is made at the time you book the appointment.

 FAQs | Test Results Guide | Types of COVID-19 Tests | COVID-19 IgG Test Fact | COVID-19 Swab (Molecular/PCR) Test Fact